nativefier/nativefier/README.md

 I did this because I was tired of having to `⌘-tab or alt-tab` to my browser and then search through the numerous tabs open when I was using [Whatsapp Web](http://web.whatsapp.com) or [Facebook Messenger](http://messenger.com).

+### Notes

+A back button is intentionally not provided because the tool is designed for single page apps.
+However, if desired, an executable can built for any url, and simply pressing the `backspace` key will take the user back to the previous page.

 ## Installation

 ```bash